-The Units are listed and posted for trading on the Exchange under the symbol "PAR.UN".
-The Debentures were listed on the Exchange in March 2011 under the symbol "PAR.DB".
-The following table sets forth the reported high and low prices and the trading volume for the Units on the Exchange for the periods indicated:
+The Debentures are listed and posted for trading on the Exchange under the symbol "PAR.DB".
+The following table sets forth, for the periods indicated, the reported high and low closing sales prices and aggregate volume of trading of the Debentures on the Exchange.